JoanaSan/SQL-code/README.md

-This carpet shows the queries of the projects I have made.
+This carpet shows the queries of the projects I have made using mainly PostgreSQL.
-I have mainly used PostgreSQL.